-- Site features - Potentially excellent bushland setting satisfactory for views, access to natural environment and access to outdoor activities. - No houses in vicinity or likely to be.
+- Potentially excellent bushland setting satisfactory for views, access to natural environment and access to outdoor activities. - No houses in vicinity or likely to be.
 Site is large enough to allow for adequate buffers.
-Site is surrounded by hospital, bush and industry. - o Level site. - o Distant views may be possible. - Sea breezes. - o Site large enough to allow optimum orientation of buildings. - o Surrounding built environment is potentially good, if it can be separated from the hospital. - o Privacy is potentially good, if it can be separated from the hospital. - Reasonably close to existing mental health inpatient unit with possibility of closer location in future. - o There are no physical hazards as per site considerations in the vicinity. - o If site can be suitably separated from hospital and the public the propensity for interaction with undesirable persons will be limited. - 5 minutes walk to nearest bus stop, and being at the end of the bus and train line might make catching of absconders easier (there is only one way to get out of Cleveland) - Total site area of 5 Ha 2 Ha preferred area.
+Site is surrounded by hospital, bush and industry. - Level site. - Distant views may be possible. - Sea breezes. - Site large enough to allow optimum orientation of buildings. - Surrounding built environment is potentially good, if it can be separated from the hospital. - Privacy is potentially good, if it can be separated from the hospital. - Reasonably close to existing mental health inpatient unit with possibility of closer location in future. - There are no physical hazards as per site considerations in the vicinity. - If site can be suitably separated from hospital and the public the propensity for interaction with undesirable persons will be limited. - 5 minutes walk to nearest bus stop, and being at the end of the bus and train line might make catching of absconders easier (there is only one way to get out of Cleveland) - Total site area of 5 Ha 2 Ha preferred area.